 The office has a current signed GOES-R Proving Ground WFO Evaluation Partner and Provider Agreement through the GOES-R Point of Contact for the evaluation (usually a Satellite Liaison) and the GOES-R Proving Ground Coordinator.

-The map will be updated quarterly (June, September, December, and March) to reflect the latest partner agreements.
+The map will be updated quarterly (March, June, September and December) if necessary to reflect the latest partner agreements.